 Luckily, most fly fishing lines these days are perfect for turning over every fly size for their intended target species.
 So the manufacturers have done it for you.

 If you’re trout fishing with a WF 5 weight line, it’ll happily turn over every size fly from 22-2.
-When it comes to bass or pike fishing with an 8 weight rod and line, the head will be made thicker to help you turn a large streamer over.
+When it comes to bass or fly fishing for pike with an 8 weight rod and line, the head will be made thicker to help you turn a large streamer over.

 Why pick a low-memory fly fishing line?